ademuk/flyguy/README.md

-# flyguy ui
+# Flyguy Client

-This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.11.1.
+A project to keep track of my mini quad flights

 ## Build & development